To a T (video game)

 To a T is a 2025 puzzle-adventure developed by uvula and published by Annapurna Interactive, in collaboration with AbleGamers.
-It is the latest title from Keita Takahashi, creator and designer of the Katamari Damacy series.
+It was designed by Keita Takahashi.
 To a T was released on May 28, 2025 for PlayStation 5, Windows and Xbox Series X/S.

 Plot

 Teen is a 13-year-old kid stuck in a T-pose, who lives with their dog and their mother Niko, in a small seaside town.
 As Teen is getting ready to leave for school (which involves getting dressed, washing their face, eating cereal and brushing their teeth) on what happens to be their birthday, they become dejected at the thought of being harassed for their physical ailment.
 Their mother encourages them to go anyway, reminding them to keep their head high.
 As Teen and their dog leave for school, they stop by a sandwich shop run by a giraffe (there are four food shops in town, each run by a giraffe) and grab a sandwich.
 During the school day, a trio of bullies harass Teen by stacking books in the shape of a T and imitating their stance.
 As they walk home dejected, the dog relieves himself on a stranger's lawn.
 Teen starts to panic as the stranger opens his door, until they're suddenly hit with a vision, and a strange voice, who tells Teen to spin around so fast they lift off the ground, taking their Dog with him.

 The next day sees a semi-typical day at school for Teen, including doing warm-up exercises for physical education and doing science experiments.
 As they're eating lunch on the school roof, the same bullies come by to continue mocking them, leaving them as dejected as before.
 As the bullies leave, a strange object falls from the sky and knocks a nearby wind turbine out of place, which crashes into the school and sends one of the bullies flying.
 As she falls, Teen decides to spin once more, flying off the ground and saving the bully before crashing into another tree, breaking their leg in the process.